Searches continue for missing ex-England rugby player Tom Voyce

 “It is believed in his attempts to escape he has been swept away and tragically died.”

-Police received a report on Sunday morning that Voyce, who played at wing or full-back during his career, had not returned to his home following an evening with friends.
+Police received a report on Sunday morning that Mr Voyce, who played at wing or full-back during his career, had not returned to his home after an evening with friends.

 Chief Superintendent Helena Barron, from Northumbria Police, said: “This is an extremely tragic incident, and our thoughts are very much with Tom’s loved ones at this time.